Create a Killer Resume and Cover Letter

 Extracurricular Activities and Hobbies

 Employers want to know what you do in your spare time.
-This topic spans both, what you did during your college years as well as other activities you are involved with.
+This topic spans both what you did during your college years and other activities you are involved with.
 This includes charity work/organizations, clubs (only appropriate clubs), additional languages you may speak, sports, etc.

 Great Resumes Fast